keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Aurora starts w/ 10GB and scales per 10GB all the way to 64 TB via storage autoscaling.
 Aurora's computing power scales up to 32vCPUs and 244GB memory

 ### Aurora Serverless:
 - Aurora Serverless is a simple, on-demand, autoscaling configuration for the MySQL/PostgreSQl-compatible editions of Aurora.
-With Aurora Serveress, your instance automatically scales up or down and starts on or off based on your application usage.
+With Aurora Serverless, your instance automatically scales up or down and starts on or off based on your application usage.
 The use cases for this service are infrequent, intermittent, and unpredictable workloads.
 - This also makes it possible cheaper because you only pay per invocation
 - With Aurora Serverless, you simply create a database endpoint, optionally specify the desired database capacity range, and connect your applications.
 - It removes the complexity of managing database instances and capacity.
 The database will automatically start up, shut down, and scale to match your application's needs.
 It will seamlessly scale compute and memory capacity as needed, with no disruption to client connections.